-You understand (sort of) by now that SEO – search engine optimization) is important to your website’s – and therefore your business’ – success.
-However, from what little you’ve read SEO seems to be complicated, time-consuming and maybe even controversial, as there seem to be a lot of different opinions and conflicting information out there.
+You understand (sort of) by now that SEO – search engine optimization) is important to your website’s – and therefore, your business’ – success.
+However, from what little you’ve read SEO seems to be complicated, time-consuming and maybe even controversial, as there seem to be many different opinions and conflicting information out there.

 All of this means you’ve avoided addressing it at all.
 And your tight budget – especially in very uncertain times – means that you are not sure you want to even consider committing to working with an SEO company.